PaulSwarthout/pasChildThemes/readme.txt

 1. **Notes**
 	- *Screenshot*
 		The temporary graphic is referred to as the ScreenShot because the filename is "screenshot.png" and is located in the root folder of your theme.
-The name, nor the location is determined by the WordPress core.
+The filename and the location are defined by the WordPress core and cannot be changed by this (or any) plugin.

-		Your browser will attempt to cache the screenshot.
-If you modify the ScreenShot graphic and you do not see any changes when you generate a new one, you will need to clear your browser's image and file cache.
+		Your browser will cache the screenshot file whenever possible.
+If you modify the ScreenShot graphic and you do not see any changes when you generate a new one, then you will need to clear your browser's image and file cache.

 		If you generate a screenshot graphic and you only see the background (i.e., no words), just generate the screenshot again.
 This happens when the selected font does not exist in the assets/fonts folder of the Child Themes Helper plugin.
 If you are updating from version 1.0, you will see this happen the first time that you generate a screenshot since the original fonts were deleted and replaced by Google Fonts.

-		Most developers will replace the screenshot file with the theme's header image.
-This feature is meant to provide a *temporary* graphic.
+		Most developers will replace this generated screenshot file with a graphic of their own.
+This feature is meant to provide a *temporary* graphic that quickly and easily identifies the child theme name and its parent theme.

+		In a future release, there will be a lock feature on the options page to prevent accidental overwrites of the screenshot file.
+Also, in a future release, there will be the ability to select an existing graphic and crop it as necessary, instead of generating one.

 	- *Child Themes Helper access*
 		The Child Themes Helper is accessed from the WordPress dashboard under the heading "Child Themes Helper".
 It is located immediately below the *Appearance* Dashboard menu item.